 Source | Internet

-2. From elevated viewpoints: Hiking through trails overlooking rice fields and terraces
+From elevated viewpoints: Hiking through trails in Ha Giang and Ninh Binh

 For panoramic views, head to high points like the summit of Mua Cave in Ninh Binh or the hills of Hoang Su Phi in Ha Giang.
 From these heights, you’ll be treated to sweeping vistas of rice terraces, often framed by clouds or mist.

-3. From the water: Gliding by boat along waterways through rice fields in Ninh Binh
+From the water: Gliding by boat through rice fields in Ninh Binh

 In places like Tam Coc, you can explore the rice fields from a boat, gliding along the Ngo Dong River.
 The boat tour takes you through fields of ripened rice and limestone caves, offering breathtaking views, particularly during the green or golden seasons.